 If you’re looking for gorgeousness on a budget, I would suggest you give Mehar a try!
 You can find good bridal lehengas here for as good as 50K!
 You’ll find lots of options in traditional karigari and designs that will be hard to put down!

 So, is Chandni Chowk the best place in Delhi to shop for lehengas? : Personally, I dont think so - it's definitely a must visit for bridal shopping just because it helps you gauge an idea of the vast variety they have, however do remember they take at least 4 -5 weeks to make a lehenga .
 Plus, if you compare prices, there isn't a very significant difference according to me.
 So while a trip to Chandni Chowk is nice, don't get too caught up if you don't find your lehenga there.
 I *almost* did, but then I didnt.

 - Those of you from outside Delhi- Chandni Chowk is like having a gazillion people fit inside a 10 feet box with lanes so narrow that only 1 person can go at one time.
 I am NOT exaggerating.
 Its not an easy to place to navigate in the least and honestly none of the shops have addresses

 - Be careful of those random lehenga agents who take you to shops they get commissioned on.
-Dont ask them directions for shops because they end of taking you to totally different ones.
-True story- a girl wrote in to me saying that she went to what was Om prakash, but turned out to be a different Om prakash than the one I recommended.
-That 'different' Om prakash was a scamster and the shop dissapeared with their money!
+Don't ask them directions for shops because they end of taking you to totally different ones.
+True story- a girl wrote in to me saying that she went to what was Om Prakash, but turned out to be a different Om Prakash than the one I recommended.
+That 'different' Om Prakash was a scamster and the shopkeeper dissapeared with their money!